bogatinovskijasmin/bogatinovskijasmin/aboutme.md

 *Self-Supervised Log Parsing*
 **Bogatinovski J.**, Nedelkoski S., Acker A., J Cardoso, Kao O.
-In Proceedings ECML PKDD 2020
+In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, ECML-PKDD 2020
 [arXiv](https://arxiv.org/abs/2003.07905)

 *Multi-Source Anomaly Detection in Distributed IT Systems*